 • Amazingly economical: 550km to a tank.
 Fuel Log

-• Still have back pain from the stock saddle months later
+• Back pain from stock saddle lasted months

 • Super build quality explains the price over a CRF-L… almost

-• Huge alternator output for the size and age of this bike
+• Huge 350-w alternator output for the size and age of this bike

 • Fuel pump worries in hot conditions (played up but never went)